-- "[f]inal decisions regarding the direction or control of the Lottery are always the prerogative of the [Commission] in its sole discretion" (Tab A at 19); - scratch-off tickets "shall in all respects conform to, and function in accordance with, Texas Lottery-approved specifications and designs" (CR527); and

-• the Commission "reserves the sole right to reject [GTECH's] guidance for any reason" while "[GTECH], conversely, must accept and support the decision of the [Commission]" (Tab A at 19).
+- "[f]inal decisions regarding the direction or control of the Lottery are always the prerogative of the [Commission] in its sole discretion" (Tab A at 795; RFP at 4); - scratch-off tickets "shall in all respects conform to, and function in accordance with, Texas Lottery-approved specifications and designs" (CR527); and - the Commission "reserves the sole right to reject [GTECH's] guidance for any reason" while "[GTECH], conversely, must accept and support the decision of the [Commission]" (Tab A at 795; RFP at 4).

-When the Commission selects a concept for a lottery ticket, GTECH submits draft working papers that include a proposed design, prize structure, and rules.
+The Commission selects lottery tickets to develop based on draft "working papers" that are submitted by GTECH, which include a proposed design, prize structure, and rules.
 (CR275, 283.)
 The Commission's staff members-who have decades of combined experience-mark up the draft working papers and direct GTECH to make specific changes.
 (CR274-75.)
-GTECH revises the draft working papers as directed by the Commission and sends them back for further review.
-(CR275.)
-The Commission often makes several rounds of revisions before it approves final working papers, which set forth detailed specifications that GTECH must follow when manufacturing the tickets to be sold by the Commission through retail outlets.
-(CR277.)
+The changes directed by the